 The national curriculum for science aims to ensure that all pupils:

-At East Tilbury Primary School & Nursery, we provide pupils with an enquiry based science curriculum, which covers biology, chemistry and physics.
+At East Tilbury Primary School we provide pupils with an enquiry-based science curriculum, which covers biology, chemistry and physics.
 The school curriculum is aligned to the new National Curriculum and gives pupils a platform to be confident to ask questions about their world and enables them to become independent in discovering answers.
 As science and its fundamentals are an important part of understanding life, pupils are taught the essential processes of science through six different enquiry types.
 These include:

 East Tilbury Primary School also runs a dedicated STEM club with a different focus each term.
 Currently the STEM club is focused on raising the engagement with science in girls in KS1.
 We have explored different areas of STEM including patterns, baby animals and towers.

 - ETP CV-19 Risk Assessment

 - DFE Update on Corona Virus with Helpline